 Anybody who gardens in New England will agree that this year has been a tough year for growing things.
 A rainy spring that continued right through July, then something like one week of heat and humidity, and now we’re straight into fall.
 What happened to summer?
 And where are my tomatoes?

 While New England weather has always been changeable, what we’re seeing now is the effects of climate change, and as gardeners, we need to get used to it.
 More severe weather patterns, wetter summers, and crazy swings of temperatures during all seasons now seem to be the norm rather than the occasional blip on the weather map.
+As the weather becomes less predictable you might want to invest in different garden storage options, for example metal storage can withstand the elements that any season will throw at it.

 How can gardeners adapt?
 To be honest, adapting is the essence of being a successful gardener.
 Observing what works, what doesn’t work.
 Picking your battles and learning from your mistakes.
 If a plant doesn’t thrive, either move it somewhere else or move on to something more appropriate for your conditions.
 Accept that nature usually has the final word.